 Alessandro Raho (b.
-Nassau, Bahamas, 1971) graduated from Goldsmiths College, London in 1994; the artist lives and works in London, UK.
+Nassau, Bahamas, 1971) graduated from Goldsmiths College, London in 1994; the artist lives and works in Hastings, UK.

 In 2011, Lund Humphries published the monograph, Alessandro Raho, which includes essays by Michael Bracewell, Nicholas Cullinan and Catherine Wood.
 Raho also features in A Brush with the Real: Figurative Painting Today published by Laurence King (2014).
 In 2005, Raho was commissioned to create a portrait of Dame Judi Dench for the National Portrait Gallery, London and has since gone on to create portraits of musician Bryan Ferry, artists Michael Craig-Martin and Alex Katz and the American Ambassador to the United Kingdom.

 His work is held in the collections such as Tate Collection, London; The Museum of Modern Art, New York; Seattle Museum of Art, Seattle; Walker Art Center, Minneapolis; National Portrait Gallery, London; and the Berardo Collection, Lisbon.